 Better storage space

-We also love the storage space- the van holds SO.
+We also loved the storage space- the van holds SO.
 MUCH.
 KIT and it's never an issue because our payload is crazy.
 Seriously, we've put hydraulic legs, kayak, paddleboard, solar panel, generator and a million other things onto it… and we still have about 300kg of payload left if we want it.

 I love having a motorhome where we don't need to worry about storage if we go off for a couple of months at a time.